arslansherazi/arslansherazi/README.md

 ### Hi I am Arslan Haider Sherazi 👋

+Experienced Software Engineer | Backend Specialist | AI Enthusiast

-An experienced software engineer and full-stack developer from Pakistan.
-I've got a great passion for development and programming using modern tools and technologies.
+I am a passionate software engineer and full-stack developer from Pakistan with over 6 years of hands-on experience in modern software development.
+My enthusiasm for programming drives me to constantly explore cutting-edge tools and technologies, enabling me to create innovative and efficient solutions.

-My passion for innovation has enabled me to learn a wide range of programming languages and techniques during my four years of development experience.
-I'm always searching for the latest updates in the programming industry to get familiar with the state-of-the-art tools being used for full-stack development.

-My strong analytical skills allow me to deal thoroughly with even the most sophisticated system requirements and implement efficient solutions to fulfill these requirements.
-I've got experience working in different areas of development such as data science, designing attractive and user-friendly interfaces, creating APIs from scratch, and deployment of software to cloud-based platforms such as AWS servers.
-My biggest strength is that I'm always open to learning more about the latest development technologies and continually improving my skills to build world-class projects.

-Currently, I work with various full stack development tools and technologies such as:

-• Python, ReactJS, React Native, and Golang.
+<b>Core Skills & Expertise:</b>

+<b>Backend Development:</b> Proficient in Python (Django, Flask, FastAPI) and Golang, with expertise in building robust APIs and efficient backend services.
+<b>AI & Generative AI:</b> Skilled in working with AI stacks, particularly generative AI frameworks using LangChain.
+<b>Data Engineering:</b> Experienced in data processing, analysis, and visualization using libraries such as Pandas, NumPy, and Matplotlib.
-• Cloud-based platforms like AWS and GCP.
+<b>Cloud Computing:</b> Adept at deploying scalable applications on cloud platforms like AWS and GCP.

-• Building efficient backend services and APIs using Flask, Django, FastAPI and Gorilla Mux Frameworks.

-• Deployment of APIs on cloud services.

-• Building user-friendly frontends with ReactJS for web apps and React Native for mobile apps.

-Machine learning, data science, full stack development, AI, and data scrapping are some of the many fields that interest me, and I plan to keep learning new skills and improving them in these fields. <br><br>
+<b/>Frontend Development:</b> Intermediate-level knowledge of HTML, CSS, JavaScript, and ReactJS, with experience in building user-friendly web and mobile interfaces.

+<b>What Sets Me Apart:<b>

+1. Strong analytical skills to dissect complex system requirements and deliver efficient solutions.
+2. A proactive learner, always staying updated with the latest advancements in the tech industry.
+3. Versatile experience across various domains, including machine learning, data science, full-stack development, and data scraping.

+Currently, my primary focus lies in backend development using Python and Golang, alongside exploring generative AI and data engineering.
+I enjoy bridging the gap between technology and innovation, continuously improving my skills to build impactful and world-class projects. <br><br>

 <h2>Languages and Tools:</h2><br>